Azeville: World War II

 Some of the first German fortifications built on the French coast were started at Azeville battery in 1941.
-The Germans installed four First World War 105mm guns in concrete casements.
+The Germans installed four First World War 105 mm guns in concrete casements.
 The guns at the battery fired upon Utah Beach on D-Day (6 June 1944) and the battery fell into American hands on the morning of 9 June 1944.
 The battery is now a museum.

 After the liberation of the area by Allied Forces in early June 1944, engineers of the Ninth Air Force IX Engineering Command began construction of a combat Advanced Landing Ground to the south of the town.
 Declared operational on 24 June, the airfield was designated as "A-7", it was initially used by the 365th Fighter Group which flew P-47 Thunderbolts until mid-August when the unit moved into Central France.
 Afterward, the airfield was used by the 363d Fighter Group with P-51 Mustangs until mid-September when it was closed.